earthcomputing/bjackson-trace-analyzer/README.md

     schema-data.txt - stats and info about JSON meta-structure (obsolete)

-## How to build and start the Docker container image:
+## How to build and start the Docker container image (macosx terminal):

     docker build -t bjackson-analyzer .